JoRugg/Jruggles/category/gis.md

 title: GIS
 ---

-A collection of GIS () projects which demonstrate my interest and skill within urban planning
+A collection of GIS, Geographic Information Systems, projects which demonstrate my interest and skill within urban planning